 Channah, originally from Finchley, also attended Hasmonean High School, during which time she was heavily involved in Bnei Akiva, holding a number of positions on both local and national levels.
 She learned in Midreshet Ye’ud for a year before completing a BA in Fashion from Heriot Watt University, Scotland.
-She has worked in Fashion Retail and Administration and is currently learning on the joint Matan and Mizrachi Lapidot Educators Program, which prepares aspiring female educators to teach Torah texts and Jewish thought on a high level.
+She has worked in Fashion Retail and Administration and studied on the joint Matan and Mizrachi Lapidot Educators Program, which prepares aspiring female educators to teach Torah texts and Jewish thought on a high level.

 Luis & Jodie Herszaft

 Luis spent his early days in Mill Hill and attended Matilda Marks Kennedy primary school before moving to Edgware where he went to Hasmonean High School.
 Luis then learnt in Yeshivat Netiv Aryeh for 2 years.
 Upon returning back to London after Yeshiva, he studied Music at City University whilst returning to Mill Hill, this time as youth director.
 It was here that he found his passion for youth work and community.
 Whilst in London, Luis performed at many Simchas and also enjoyed bringing his musical passion into his youth work (you might remember that annoyingly catchy ‘Mill Hill Shabbat UK’ song!).